-All are welcome to enjoy the recipe for traditional Irish soda bread and we have a delicious take on this favorite loaf of bread.
+All are welcome to enjoy the traditional Irish soda bread recipe.
+And we have a delicious take on this favorite loaf of bread.

-You will be so happy that this bread recipe is so easy and quick!
-These are the tools I use when making this loaf of yumminess.
+You will be so happy that this homemade bread is so easy and quick!
+These are the tools I use when making this type of quick bread.

-- Baking sheet pan- I like to bake this bread on a sheet pan lined with parchment paper for easy cleanup and even baking.
+- Baking sheet pan- I like to bake this on a prepared sheet pan – meaning lined with parchment paper for easy cleanup and even baking.

 - Parchment paper– The best baking item.
 I always use parchment paper.